Welcome to today's edition of the Rush 24-7 podcast.

 Here are the calling tips.

-Snurdley and I talked about this earlier today.
+Snerdley and I talked about this earlier today.

-Uh, but we might devote just a whole half hour to nothing but Obama seminar callers today.
+We're still undecided, but we might devote just a whole half hour to nothing but Obama seminar callers today.

-Uh we haven't decided.
+We haven't decided.

-It's open line Friday, it's what the day is for.
+It's what the day is for.

-Uh be polite, respectful, and clear.
+Be polite, respectful, and clear.

-Remember you're representing organizing for America.
+Remember, you're representing Organizing for America.

 I mean, be polite and respectful is something that I don't think they accomplish once during an average day anywhere.

-Um how radio stations will connect you will depend on the show.
+How radio stations will connect you will depend on the show.

 Some radio shows may connect you right away, but most will take your name and basic information and put you on hold.